rayie/jj-report-project-1/README.md

 npm install
 ```

+Now go back to the email I sent you.
-Create the client.json file as instructed in the email I sent you.
+Create the client.json file as instructed in the email.

+---

+Once you have the client file created in your local repo, continue on:

 Do a one time authorization action to allow this app to read and write to Googlesheets that your google account has access to by: